About this Initiative

 The rapid adoption and acceleration of the use of digital technologies is transforming the way we access and process information, impacting the global economy and our social dynamics.
 These dramatic technological and social changes also have important environmental and energy implications.

-This initiative seeks to to leverage academic research across various disciplines in order to provide guidance on a number of high-priority issue areas at the intersection of energy environment and digital platforms.
-We have provided seed funding to 8 research teams that will explore ideas from understanding Uber and Lyft driver perceptions around electric vehicle adoption to looking at the environmental impacts resulting from the use of AI in the chemical manufacturing industry.
+This initiative seeks to leverage academic research across various disciplines in order to provide guidance on a number of high-priority issue areas at the intersection of energy environment and digital platforms.
+We have provided seed funding to 7 research teams that will explore ideas from understanding Uber and Lyft driver perceptions around electric vehicle adoption to looking at the environmental impacts resulting from the use of AI in the chemical manufacturing industry.

 In addition to producing new research and ideas, we also aim to be a reference source for scholars and practitioners at the intersection of energy, environment and the digital economy.
-Our resources include bibliographies featuring key and current literature related to our key isse areas (sharing economy, blockchain, and artificial intelligence).
+Our resources include bibliographies featuring key and current literature related to our key issue areas (sharing economy, blockchain, and artificial intelligence).
 We also maintain an inventory of environmental applications of blockchain.

 Key Issue Areas